-We and our subsidiaries were in compliance with all requirements, tests, limitations, and covenants related to our credit agreements as of June 30, 2019.
+We were in compliance with all requirements, tests, limitations, and covenants related to our respective credit agreements as of June 30, 2019.

-7. REDEEMABLE NONCONTROLLING INTERESTS
+8. REDEEMABLE NONCONTROLLING INTERESTS

-Certain redeemable noncontrolling interests in the Partnership's subsidiaries are reflected as mezzanine equity on the consolidated balance sheets.
-Redeemable noncontrolling interests as of June 30, 2019 included (i) \$477 million related to the USAC Preferred Units described below and (ii) \$23 million related to noncontrolling interest holders in one of the Partnership's consolidated subsidiaries that have the option to sell their interests to the Partnership.
+Certain redeemable noncontrolling interests in the Partnership's subsidiaries are reflected as mezzanine equity on the consolidated balance sheet.
+Redeemable noncontrolling interests as of June 30, 2019 included (i) \$477 million related to the USAC Preferred Units described below and (ii) \$23 million related to noncontrolling interest holders in one of ETO's consolidated subsidiaries that have the option to sell their interests to ETO.